JunhuiShen/IPC_project/3D_IPC/Readme.md

 ## Notes

-- corotated_energy implements vertex-level physics
+- corotated_energy implements element-level (triangle) physics
 - physics assembles global energy, gradient, and Hessian
 - solver performs nonlinear Gauss–Seidel iterations
 - simulation.cpp controls time stepping and scene setup

+The corotated elasticity model in `corotated_energy.h/.cpp` is adapted from the TGSL `Corotated32` formulation, with a simplified Eigen-based implementation tailored for this project.

 ## Future Work